JudgmentLabs/judgment-cli/README.md

 This command:

-1. Sets up the HTTPS listener with your certificate
+1. Sets up an HTTPS listener with your ACM-issued SSL certificate
 2. Returns the final HTTPS endpoint of your self-hosted Judgment server